krakend/krakend-documentation/telemetry/prometheus.md

     }
 }
 ```
-The Prometheus exporter settings are as follows:
+The full list of the Prometheus exporter settings are as follows:

 {{< schema data="telemetry/opentelemetry.json" property="exporters" filter="prometheus" >}}

-In addition, you can configure the metrics using the `layers` attribute: [see all options](/docs/telemetry/opentelemetry/#layers).
+In addition, you can do a **granular configuration** of the metrics you want to expose using the `layers` attribute and other [OpenTelemetry options](/docs/telemetry/opentelemetry/#layers).

 ### Demonstration setup
 The following configuration allows you to test a complete metrics experience, from generation and collection to visualization.
 The first code snippet is a `docker-compose.yaml` that declares three different services: